Batik kawung: Type

-Usually the Kawung motifs are named based on the size of the oval shape contained in a certain motif and/or in combination with other batik motifs.
+Usually, the Kawung motifs are named based on the size of the oval shape contained in a certain motif and/or in combination with other batik motifs.

 Kawung picis

 Kawung Picis is a kawung motif composed of small circles.
-Picis is a small 10-cent currency.
+A picis is a small 10-cent coin.
 Although it is said to come from the form of a 10-cent coin, other sources state that the word picis is interpreted as simply something small.

 Kawung Bribil/Gidril

 Kawung Bribil are kawung motifs composed of a larger shape than the kawung Picis.
-This is in accordance with the name bribil, a currency whose shape is larger than the picis.
+This is in accordance with the name Bribil, a currency whose shape is larger than the picis.
 Bribil means half a penny in the Javanese dictionary.
 Other sources state that the bribil or gidril motif is the name of a currency made of nickel, its value equal to five cents.
-Another source says bribil is worth 25 cents.
+Another source says Bribil is worth 25 cents.

 Kawung Sen

-Kawung Sen is an oval-shaped kawung larger than the Kawung Bribil, in accordance with the colonial era one penny coin which was larger than the bribil.
+Kawung Sen is an oval-shaped kawung larger than the Kawung Bribil.
+In accordance with the colonial era, one penny coin, which was larger than the bribil.
 However, other sources state that Kawung Sen, Kawung Bribil and Kawung Gidril are the same kawung motif, and are said to be inspired by the sen coin, while the kawung Picis motif is not.